Hidden Hidden Hidden Hidden

 2. Install Microsoft C/C++ onto your hard disk, load an example program, compile, and then run to verify that your C/C++ is set up properly.

-3. Duplicate the "instruNet \ Programming Interfaces \ Visual C" directory -- we will run/modify the files in the duplicate copy.
-It contains the following source files: Inet_int.c/.cpp, Inet_int.h, Inet_Ex1.c, Inet_Ex2.c, Inet_Ex3.c/.cpp, and iNet_mcs.h.
+4. Duplicate the "Program Files (x86) \ instruNet \ Programming Interfaces \ Visual C & C++" directory and place the copy somewhere in your Documents folder.
+We will work with the copy, which contains the following source files: Inet_int.c/.cpp, Inet_int.h, Inet_Ex1.c, Inet_Ex2.c, Inet_Ex3.c/.cpp, and iNet_mcs.h.

 Adding instruNet to an Existing C Project (not C++)